 PUTNAM COUNTY MAN CHARGED WITH POSSESSION OF DESTRUCTIVE DEVICES AND A FIREARM WITH AN OBLITERATED SERIAL NUMBER

-The case was investigated by the Federal Bureau of Investigation, the Internal Revenue Service- Criminal Investigation and the Office of the District Attorney General for Davidson County.
-The case is being prosecuted by Assistant U.S. Attorney William F. Abely.
+This case was investigated by the Federal Bureau of Investigation; the Tennessee Bureau of Investigation; and the U.S. Department of Health and Human Services Office of Inspector General.
+The case is being prosecuted by Assistant U.S. Attorneys William F. Abely and Thomas J. Jaworski.